Denver Uber & Lyft Accident Attorneys

 Ordering Public Transit Tickets Through Uber

 In Denver, you can purchase public transit tickets through Uber.
-Denver is the first city in the United States to offer public transit tickets for sale through the Uber app.
-Not only does the app allow you to take public transit into account when planning your route, but you can even buy the tickets for the route that you select.
+Denver is the first city in the United States to offer public transit tickets through the Uber app.
+This allows you to take public transit into account when planning your route and to buy tickets for the route that you select.

 As a passenger